10h30/kazewp/README.md

-# **CaddyWP**
+# **KazeWP**

-**CaddyWP** is an open-source tool designed to simplify the deployment and management of multiple WordPress sites behind a Caddy reverse proxy.
-It uses Docker and Bash scripts to automate configuration, allowing you to easily set up and scale your WordPress instances with minimal hassle.
+**KazeWP** is an open-source tool designed to simplify the deployment and management of multiple WordPress sites behind a lightweight reverse proxy.
+It uses Docker and Bash scripts to automate configuration, allowing you to quickly set up and scale your WordPress instances with minimal effort.

 ---

 ## **Features**

-- **Multiple WordPress Sites**: Manage as many WordPress sites as you want, all running on a single reverse proxy server.
+- **Multiple WordPress Sites**: Easily manage multiple WordPress sites, each running in its own container.
-- **Caddy Integration**: Seamlessly integrates Caddy as the reverse proxy for efficient traffic routing and SSL management.
+- **Reverse Proxy Integration**: Leverages Caddy for efficient traffic routing and automatic SSL certificate management.
-- **Dockerized**: Fully containerized environment for easy setup and management.
+- **Containerized Environment**: Fully Dockerized for simplicity, portability, and scalability.
-- **Bash Automation**: Automate your WordPress site configurations using simple Bash scripts.
+- **Bash Automation**: Intuitive Bash scripts automate site configuration and deployment.
-- **Scalable**: Easily add new sites and scale your infrastructure as needed.
+- **Effortless Scaling**: Add or remove WordPress sites with ease, scaling as your needs grow.

 ---